 The intensity autocorrelation is called background-free, since the signal vanishes for large time delays.
 This is different for interferometric autocorrelators, as discussed below.

-In most cases, an autocorrelation trace is measured using different pulses for different time delays.
+In most cases, an autocorrelation trace requires many different pulses from a regular pulse trains, since at least one pulse is required for every time delay setting, and a range of those must be scanned.
 However, it is also possible to measure a whole autocorrelation trace with a single pulse, if this has a sufficiently high pulse energy.
-In a single-shot autocorrelator, the focusing into the nonlinear crystal is done with a cylindrical (rather than spherical) lens, and the converted signal is recorded with a camera.
+A single-shot autocorrelator can be realized such that the focusing into the nonlinear crystal is done with a cylindrical (rather than spherical) lens, and the converted signal is recorded with a camera.
 Different spatial positions in the crystal then correspond to different time delays.

 The setup of an interferometric autocorrelator (Figure 3) contains a Michelson interferometer with a variable arm length difference.
 The superimposed copies of the pulse are collinearly propagating into the nonlinear crystal (after focusing with a lens or curved laser mirror) and have the same polarization.